szero/BCDock/readme.md

 #BCDock
-This is a binary-coded-decimal clock made in necurses.
-Intended purpouse is to put it on widged in terminal that is constantly on desktop, but do whatever you want with it.
+This is a binary-coded-decimal clock made in ncurses.
+Intended purpouse is to run it as a widged in terminal that is constantly on desktop, but do whatever you want with it.

 # Dependiencies